Meet Our Team

 Director of Programs and Research Operations: Jessica Gerber, DAc, MS

 Dr. Hiroko Dodge joined ACTRU in October of 2022.
 Before joining the ACTRU, she was a professor of neurology at Oregon Health & Science University and an endowed professor of neurology at the University of Michigan.
 Between 2010 and 2019, she simultaneously directed the Michigan Alzheimer’s Disease Center Data Core and Oregon Alzheimer’s Disease Center Data Core.
 Besides her quantitative skills, she has been the PI for NIH-funded behavioral intervention studies for over the past ten years, examining whether social interactions by using video chats can enhance cognitive functions.
-She likes cooking and hiking in the woods.
+She enjoys cooking and hiking in the woods.

 Director of Research Analytics for the IBC: Hiroko Dodge, PhD